pvnjadhao/interview-questions/ruby.md

 * Only one copy of the symbol requires to be created
 * Symbols are often used as the corresponding to enums in Ruby

+### What are the differences between class variables and instance variables?

+They both are member variables, meaning that both are associated with a class.

+**Instance variables:**

+These variables belong to the instance of a class, thus an object.
+And every instance of that class (object) has it's own copy of that variable.
+Changes made to the variable don't reflect in other instances of that class.

+**Class variables:**

+These are also known as static member variables and there's only one copy of that variable that is shared with all instances of that class.
+If changes are made to that variable, all other instances will see the effect of the changes.